Fletcher Construction: History

 The company was renamed Fletcher Brothers in May 1912 after the departure of Bert Morris, who took fright at their first truly large project: Knox College, Otago.
 This contract was received through James' in-law Rev Andrew Cameron who was chairman of the building committee.

 The company was registered as a limited liability company in May 1916.

 In 1917 they renewed their link to architects Mason & Wales in the building of the 102 bed Nurses Home for Dunedin Hospital.

 In 1925 the company headquarters was moved to Auckland, and in 1940 Fletcher Construction became a subsidiary of the Fletcher Holdings group, which listed on the share market that year.
 In 1942, following the resignation of his father to help New Zealand's war effort, James Fletcher junior became managing director of the company.
 Fletcher junior placed a greater emphasis on the firms building products manufacturing divisions, with Fletcher Construction retaining the core construction business.

 In 1981, Fletcher Holdings merged with Challenge Corporation Ltd and Tasman Pulp Paper Ltd to form Fletcher Challenge.
 Fletcher Building was formed with the split of Fletcher Challenge in 2001.

-In June 2025, the SkyCity Entertainment Group sued Fletcher Construction and its sister company Fletcher Building for NZ$330 million on the grounds that the companies had taken ten years instead of three years to build the New Zealand International Convention Centre at SkyCity Auckland.
-SkyCity sought damages for losses incurred by the company caused by ongoing delays from the completion of the project, including damages resulting from the New Zealand International Convention Centre fire in 2019.
-In response, Fletcher Construction said that it would defend itself against the charges, arguing that it had flagged risks associated with the Convention Centre.
+In January 2026, Fletcher Building announced the sale of its Construction Division to VINCI Construction, a subsidiary of French infrastructure group VINCI.
+The transaction was finalised on 29 May 2026.

+At the time of acquisition, Fletcher Construction employed more than 2,300 people in New Zealand and generated annual revenue of approximately €630 million (NZ$1.3 billion).
+The company's main areas of expertise cover hydraulic, maritime, port, airport, railway and road works, with a growing volume of activity in the field of renewable energies.

+The acquisition strengthened VINCI Construction's existing presence in New Zealand alongside HEB Construction, based in Auckland and acquired in 2015, as well as SOL in Christchurch and Wharehine in the North Island, both acquired in 2025.
+Together, these businesses position VINCI Construction as a major player in New Zealand's infrastructure market.
+With all activities combined, VINCI generated revenue of more than €830 million in New Zealand in 2025.